ALSETLab/2018_AmericanModelicaConf_PMUBasedIslanding/README.md

 - Under the main package `Modelica2018US_IslandedOperationControl`, Seven subpackages should appear as: (1) `Breakers`, (2) `Generators`, (3) `StochasticLoadModels`, (4) `SimulationSetups`, (5) `PowerFlowData`, (6) `Essentials`, (7) `Network`
 - Under the `Network` subpackage, go to the model `Network_DL`; the figure shown on top of this repository is the Generator model used in the distribution network of the `Network_DL` including the Islanded operation controller.
 - Go to the `Simulation` tab of your tool, and click the `Simulate` button.
-- The simulaiton results of distribution network frequency should be similar to the one shown next when the isalnded controller remains active or inactive :
+- The simulaiton results of distribution network frequency should be similar to the one shown next when the islanded controller remains active or inactive :
 ![alt text](https://github.com/ALSETLab/2018_AmericanModelicaConf_PMUBasedIslanding/blob/master/Example_Results/Dymola2018/IslandedOperationController/Plots_ControllerEffect.png)